reinhart1010/nix/docs/en/common/arc.md

 ---
 # arc

-Arcanist: A CLI for Phabricator.
+Arcanist: a CLI for Phabricator.
 More information: <https://secure.phabricator.com/book/phabricator/article/arcanist/>.

 - Send the changes to Differential for review: